AubynKen/Medical-Noise-Cancellation/project-advancements-fr.md

 Pour pouvoir évaluer la qualité de notre dé-bruitage, nous avons utilisé comme métrique le PSNR (Peak Signal to Noise Ratio).

-For next time:

-todo: implement other more classic denoising methods (or find modules) (Done for B3DM 19 April)

-todo: implement program which, given two input images, give a metric/evaluation on the qualities of the denoising algorithm (Done 21 April)

-todo: figure out how to make our model work on Google Colab without re-uploading the files every time (Done 21 april)

-todo: add validation set and print validation loss during training (Done)

-todo: add pytorch learning-rate decay  (Done 23 April)

 ---
-if we have time:
+## Todo List

+### Done:

+- todo: implement BM3D(Evi) (Done 19 April)
+  (Found implementation on GitHub)

+- todo: implement program which, given two input images, give the PSNR of the denoising algorithm (Evi) (Done 21 April) (Found implementation on GitHub)

+- todo: figure out how to make our model work on Google Colab without re-uploading the files every time (Evi) (Done 21 april) (Connect to Google Drive)

+- todo: add validation set and print validation loss during training (Evi) (Done)

+- todo: use learning-rate decay when there's a plateau of the loss (Done 23 April) (PyTorch has an implementation of an optimization scheduler called "ReduceLROnPlateau")

+---
+Try to do before the meeting on the 28th April:

-todo: add implementation of LGPCA (Yassine Adele)
+todo: add implementation of LGPCA (Yassine, Adele)

 todo: find and add implementations of other evaluation functions than PSNR (Jean)